Mark Rutherford (composer): Film and television

-Following this, Rutherford composed music for the film This Is Not A Love Song, the first film to be streamed on the internet simultaneously with its cinema premiere at London's Leicester Square.
+Following this, Rutherford composed music for the film This Is Not a Love Song, the first film to be streamed on the internet simultaneously with its cinema premiere at London's Leicester Square.

 Rutherford's work with writer-director Chris Crow has involved him scoring the feature films Devil's Bridge, Panic Button, A Viking Saga: The Darkest Day"THE LIGHTHOUSE | Official UK Trailer – on DVD 31 October" and The Lighthouse.

 Rutherford's music has also featured in the films Hell's Kitchen, Blood Brothers, Sacred Planet and Peace One Day.

-He has also composed the music for the short films including Fish Can't Fly and Dust.
-In 2014 he worked on the post-apocalyptic action-satire Get Some.
+He has also composed music for short films including Fish Can't Fly and Dust.
+In 2014, he worked on the post-apocalyptic action-satire Get Some.

 Rutherford's music can also be heard on television shows and documentaries including Channel 4's Body Shock series, The Twins Who Share a Brain, Horizon, 5th Gear, Minds Eye, Trading Spaces, Perfect Proposal, Visions of the Future, Horizon Space Tourists, Formula One and WWE Smackdown/Raw.